Understanding Your Pay Stub: All About YTD

 - Your monthly earnings less the deductions on the pay stub you received from your employer.

-Step two: Calculate the YTD.
+Step Two: Calculate the YTD.

-For example, calculating YTD for an employee would be: $10,000 x 12 months = $120,000 YTD.
+Use the information you’ve gathered and multiply the two values to calculate the YTD.
+Consider an employee earning $10,000 a month.
+For example, calculating YTD for this employee would be: $10,000 x 12 months = $120,000 YTD.

-For example, if employee A earns $120,000 annually and employee B earns $100,000, the business payroll’s YTD amount will be: $120,000 + $100,000 = $220,000.
+As an employer, calculating YTD for your business’ payroll works the same, except you’ll add the employees’ annual wages together.
+For example, if employee A earns $120,000 annually and employee B earns $100,000 annually, the business payroll’s YTD amount will be: $120,000 + $100,000 = $220,000.

 What if I don’t receive pay stubs?